YR3/classical-memory-game/README.md

 *  :star::star::star: If the moves  are less than 16.
 * :star::star: If the moves  are less than 24.
 * :star: If the moves  are less than 26.
-* :sad: If the move are more than 27
+* ☹ If the moves are more than 27.

 The game ends once all cards have been correctly matched.